Bullipe/Bullipe.github.io/_pages/teaching.md

 author_profile: true
 ---

 ## 💡 Teaching Philosophy
 I strive to create a learning environment that nurtures curiosity, promotes critical thinking, and fosters diversity and inclusivity.
-In the age of artificial intelligence, I am adapting my pedagogical strategies to effectively prepare students for a digitally enhanced future.

 ## Instructor 🎙️